GavinAbercrombie/gavinabercrombie.github.io/index.md

 ### News:

+**September 2024**

-**September 2024**: Our paper 'Mirages' was cited by the [AI Safety Institute](https://www.aisi.gov.uk/work/should-ai-systems-behave-like-people).
+Our paper ['Mirages'](https://aclanthology.org/2023.emnlp-main.290/) was cited by the AI Safety Institute as motivation for a [survey](https://www.aisi.gov.uk/work/should-ai-systems-behave-like-people) on public attitudes to anthropomorphic technology.

-**September 2024** I was invited to take part in a forum on combating disinformation and hate speech, organised by the Spanish government's Ministry of National Security at the Universidad Complutense de Madrid.
+I was invited to take part in a forum on combating disinformation and hate speech, organised by the Spanish government's Ministry of National Security at the Universidad Complutense de Madrid.

+**July 2024**

+I gave my first keynote talk at the [Scottish Informatics & Computer Science Alliance](https://www.sicsa.ac.uk/) PhD Conference, University of Aberdeen.